Have you taken some quality time to review your current marketing efforts?

 Your marketing plan should include your target audience (a.k.a buyer personas or customer avatars).

 If you don’t have one, then think about your business.
-Think about who the target demographic that your business serves, or aims to help.
+Think about the target demographic that your business serves or aims to help.
 Write down everything you know about them and what your company does for them.